Brandwatch vs Meltwater Comparison

 In short, here's what we recommend:

 Meltwater serves PR and communications teams that need media intelligence, social listening, journalist outreach, and influencer marketing under one roof.
 With 27,000 customers in 120+ countries, 270,000+ global news sources, and its Mira AI assistant, Meltwater covers more of the daily communications workflow than Brandwatch.
 It also includes a Sales Intelligence module for B2B prospecting.
-However, pricing is opaque with mandatory annual contracts, and users consistently flag auto-renewal clauses and add-on costs as pain points.
+However, pricing is opaque with mandatory annual contracts, and users consistently flag auto-renewal clauses and add-on costs as friction points.

 Both platforms tell you what the market thinks about your brand.
 But for B2B organizations, knowing what people say is only half the equation.
 The other half is knowing who to reach, when to reach them, and what to say.
 That's a different intelligence problem, and it's where ZoomInfo enters the picture.